mseifert9/Javascript-Slideshow/readme.md

 divExternalMagnifier | undefined | an optional div to hold a zoomed copy of the image (zoom can be changed by clicking the image, or mouse scroll) initMagZoom | 4 | initial magnifier zoom level (4 = 400%) if using magnifier mode magnifierSize | {height: 200, width: 200} | Dimensions of the magnifier window to display when using any zoom mode
-magnifierStyles: | {top: undefined, left: undefined, width: undefined, height: undefined, border: undefined} | styles for the external magnifier div (any style can be used)
+magnifierStyles: | undefined | styles for the external magnifier div (any style can be used)

 #### Styling Options
 Property | Default | Description